edwinm/memoize-cache-decorator/README.md

 Function to convert function arguments to a unique key.

-Without a `resolver` function, the arguments are converted to a key with JSON stringify.
+Without a `resolver` function, the arguments are converted to a key with `json-stringify-safe`, a save version of JSON stringify.
-This works fine when the arguments are primitives like string and number.
+This works fine when the arguments are primitives like strings, numbers and booleans.
-This is undesirable when passing in objects with irrelevant of circular data, like DOM elements.
+This is undesirable when passing in objects with irrelevant data, like DOM elements.
 Use `resolver` to provide a function to calculate a unique key yourself.

 Example: